| Title: | Design and Analysis of Experiments with R |

 This function makes a colormap of the correlations of a design matrix stored in the data frame design

-colormap(design, mod)
+colormap(design, mod)colormap(design, mod)

 design |